Royal-Jelly/Jelly-Quest/config/betterportals/1_16_3/README.txt

 Each dimensional rift in rifts.json is an object with the following properties:
  - blockSelector: A BlockSetSelector describing the blocks this rift is made of.
        See the bottom of this README for documentation on BlockSetSelectors.
  - fluidColor: The color of ANY DIMENSIONAL PLASMA IN THIS DIMENSION.
+Keep in mind this hue is added to the base purple hue
    - red: Any hex string from 00 to FF.
    - green: Any hex string from 00 to FF.
    - blue: Any hex string from 00 to FF.